Operationalising Representation in Natural Language Processing: Introduction

 To evaluate the claim made in \hyperlink{example 1}{Example 1}, we need an account of what it means for BERT to (mis)judge a word to be a noun or verb: that is, we need to understand what it means for BERT to \textit{represent} words' part of speech (PoS) across some range of inputs, and what it means for BERT to \textit{misrepresent} the word `waltzes' as a verb in this particular case.
 In \hyperlink{example 2}{Example 2}, we need to know what it is for a model to represent doctors as male, or patients as female; downstream work which attempts to `de-bias' a model's internal states (\cite{Bolukbasi2016}) implicitly makes a similar representational claim.

 It is important to make three clarifications at this stage.
 First, throughout this paper, I'm using `representation' in the sense that philosophers of cognitive science do, to denote a concept intimately connected with explanation (it is this sense of representation that supports counterfactuals like `if the system $S$ hadn't represented property $Z$, it would have failed to perform the task').
-This is a fairly thin sense; I'm concerned only with subpersonal representations (representations of properties of inputs by components of systems), not personal-level representations.
-There's an even thinner use of the word `representation' -- ubiquitous in machine learning -- in which any internal state of a neural model counts as a `representation' (i.e. `representation' is often used as a synonym for `intermediate activation').
+I'm concerned only with subpersonal representations (representations of properties of inputs by components of systems), not personal-level representations.
+Note also that there is a thinner use of the word `representation' -- ubiquitous in machine learning -- in which any internal state of a neural model counts as a `representation' (i.e. `representation' is often used as a synonym for `intermediate activation').
 My point isn't merely sociological (that philosophers and NLPers use the word `representation' differently), but rather that many explanations in NLP presuppose the sense of representation used by philosophers of cognitive science.

 Second, the candidate explanations need not actually be true (or even plausible) for the claim I'm making to hold.
 Indeed, even in the toy example tasks, any actual explanation of model behaviour will be much more complex than the explanations above.
 The point is rather that evaluating the explanations' truth requires an account of what it means for a model to represent a property (so all that is needed is plausible truth-\textit{aptness}).
 Moreover, this account should be \textit{operationalisable}: given the account, it should (in principle) be possible to test for a representation of a property.